 Exeter is a city with a rich cultural history and an exciting cultural future.
-Success will lie in recognising our unique strengths and inheritances, and growing them into new possibilities provided by a shared vision, technological developments and thinking outside the box.
+Success lies in recognising our unique strengths and inheritances, and growing them into new possibilities provided by a shared vision, technological developments and thinking outside the box.

 By working together, we will increase opportunities for arts and cultural practitioners and producers to create distinctive work, and ensure it reaches a diverse audience.

 Exeter Culture is international and diverse in outlook.
 We will grow and support investment in arts and heritage through knowledge exchange, targeted interventions and advocacy.

 We aim to embed arts and culture in all aspects of life, by ensuring they are integrated within the city’s broader strategic planning through the implementation of a new place-based Arts & Cultural Strategy.

 Creating Exeter's Arts & Cultural Strategy

 A key priority for Exeter Culture is the commissioning of the first Place-based Arts & Cultural Strategy for the city.
 Tom Fleming Creative Consultancy has been commissioned to produce the new Strategy.
 TFCC has an international reputation for delivering strategy and policy leadership across the creative, cultural and arts sectors.
 With a portfolio spanning over 80 countries, 200 cities and countless institutions and creative details, TFCC’s technical expertise and strategic thinking helps position culture and creativity at the heart of society.

 Exeter Culture brings together everyone who cares about arts and culture in the city.
-Our small core team working hard to forge and nurture connections, initiate and facilitate conversations, and encourage and enable collaboration.
+Our small core team works hard to forge and nurture connections, initiate and facilitate conversations, and encourage and enable co-creation.